Justin Lee (activist)

-Justin Lee is an American author, speaker, and LGBT Christian activist known for his focus on building bridges between groups who disagree.
-He is the author of Torn: Rescuing the Gospel from the Gays-vs.-Christians Debate, and the director of a 2009 documentary, Through My Eyes, which explores the struggles of young gay Christians.
-He is also known for founding the Gay Christian Network, which he ran from 2001 to 2017.
-Currently, he is the executive director of Nuance Ministries.
+Justin Lee is an American author, speaker, YouTuber, and LGBTQ Christian activist known for his focus on building bridges between groups who disagree.

-In 2017, Lee announced his next book would be published by Penguin Random House on the subject of "fighting cultural polarization and talking to the people you disagree with."
-That book was released in 2018 as Talking Across the Divide: How to Communicate with People You Disagree With and Maybe Even Change the World.
+He is the author of Torn: Rescuing the Gospel from the Gays-vs.-Christians Debate and Talking Across the Divide: How to Communicate with People You Disagree With and Maybe Even Change the World, and the director of a 2009 documentary, Through My Eyes, which explores the struggles of young gay Christians.

+He is the founder and former executive director of the Gay Christian Network, which he ran from 2001 to 2017, and Nuance Ministries, which he has run since 2017.

 Background

 Lee grew up in a conservative Christian home and continued identifying as an evangelical even after coming out as gay.
 According to The New York Times, "Justin Lee believes that the Virgin birth was real, that there is a heaven and a hell, that salvation comes through Christ alone and that he... is an evangelical Christian."

 In 1997, after struggling to reconcile his own faith and sexuality, Lee posted his story online and heard from others who were similarly struggling.
 This led him to be more outspoken on behalf of LGBT Christians.